-- Following the dilution of a vial of Pfizer-BioNTech COVID-19 vaccine with 1.8 mL of diluent (0.9% sodium chloride) the vial contains six (6) x 0.3 mL doses of vaccine. - It may be possible to withdraw an additional 0.3 mL dose(s) of vaccine (i.e., a 7th dose). - It is recommended that if an additional 0.3 mL dose(s) of vaccine can be withdrawn from a single vial that it is administered as a valid dose and recorded accordingly in COVax or other specified documentation.
+- Following the dilution of a vial of Pfizer-BioNTech COVID-19 vaccine with 1.8 mL of diluent (0.9% sodium chloride) the vial contains six (6) x 0.3 mL doses of vaccine. - It may be possible to withdraw an additional 0.3 mL dose(s) of vaccine (i.e., a 7th dose). - It is recommended that if an additional 0.3 mL dose(s) of vaccine can be withdrawn from a single vial that it is administered as a valid dose and recorded accordingly in COVax{oN} or other specified documentation. - Appropriate documentation of the source of these doses needs to be kept for tracking purposes.